THIS UNIT

 A one-day lesson presenting the major themes of the unit with an image, a reading, and questions.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will make a prediction about where they think the Spanish are likely to have the most success acquiring gold in the Americas based on a map with several labeled locations provided.
-This will help set the context for the lesson, specifically in regard to the issue of Spain’s search for gold and riches in the new world.
-In this printable warm-up / bell-ringer activity, students will consider how American Indians in Texas might have responded to a series of four hypothetical situations related to the Spanish arriving in Texas.
-Students will record their responses on their warm-up.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit ticet on the back.
-Grade Level Work In this printable assignment, students will use a primary source image to make inferences and predictions about the material to be covered in the unit.
-Students will read a passage introducing the major themes of the unit.
-Students will use the context clues of the reading to match new key terms with their most accurate definition, and answer comprehension questions about the main ideas of the unit.
-Grade Level work involves a reading passage with grade-level phrasing and terminology.
-The work includes writing supports such as sentence stems for the short, constructed response questions.
-Foundation Work Foundations level work involves a reading passage with grade-level phrasing and terminology.
-The work includes supports such as sentence stems and multiple-choice answer options for completing the short, constructed response questions.
-Advanced Work Advanced level involves more writing and an advanced level of reading with more challenging phrasing and terminology.
+Comanche Indians La Salle Friars North America Spain Missions Presidios Territorial conflict Frontier Buffer zone American westward expansion Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will make prediction think Spanish likely success acquiring gold Americas based map several labeled locations provided.
+This will help set context lesson, specifically regard issue Spain’s search gold riches new world.
+In printable warm-up / bell-ringer activity, students will consider American Indians Texas might responded series four hypothetical situations related Spanish arriving Texas.
+Students will record responses warm-up.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticet back.
+Grade Level Work In printable assignment, students will use primary source image make inferences predictions material covered unit.
+Students will read passage introducing major themes unit.
+Students will use context clues reading match new key terms accurate definition, answer comprehension questions main ideas unit.
+Grade Level work involves reading passage grade-level phrasing terminology.
+The work includes writing supports sentence stems short, constructed response questions.
+Foundation Work Foundations level work involves reading passage grade-level phrasing terminology.
+The work includes supports sentence stems multiple-choice answer options completing short, constructed response questions.
+Advanced Work Advanced level involves writing advanced level reading challenging phrasing terminology.
 The work includes short, constructed response questions.

 Unit Plan # 1 45-90 min untlbs people ethnic groups american indians 710A 720B 720C 720E 722A 722B